Li Xiaolu: Personal life

 Li married actor Jia Nailiang in 2012.
 The same year, she gave birth to their daughter, Jelena, who gained popularity with the parenting reality show Dad Came Back.

-On the evening of 29 December 2017, Li was photographed spending the night at rapper PG One’s home while her husband, Jia Nailiang, was livestreaming and claiming that she had gone to "get her hair done," seemingly unaware of her actual whereabouts.
+On the evening of 29 December 2017, Li was photographed spending the night at rapper PG One's home while her husband was livestreaming and claiming that she had gone to "get her hair done," seemingly unaware of her actual whereabouts.
 On 30 October 2019, three intimate videos of PG One and Li surfaced online.
 PG One later admitted they were filmed in March and April 2018, but he denied that their alleged affair from December 2017 was true.
 He stated that after the December incident, all his work was halted, and during their most difficult times, he and Li supported each other, eventually developing a relationship.
 After the revelation of her affair, Li effectively withdrew from the entertainment industry.
 She and Jia divorced on 14 November 2019.